 Instructions:

-- Carefully pour all ingredients into a 10 mL roller bottle (this kit comes with a mini funnel as well!).
+- Carefully pour all ingredients into a 10 mL roller bottle (this kit comes with a small funnel as well!) or lip gloss tube.

 PRINT A LABEL